TeMont/D-/README.md

 # X-lang
-Сompiled programming language created with support of basic features.
+Compiled programming language created with support of basic features.
 The compiler is made using NASM & GoLink.

 # done